-I.-Let us look, then, at the words, "Ye were the servants of sin."
-What a picture does this draw of our sad state, while walking in the darkness and death of unregeneracy!
-The Holy Ghost here sets forth Sin as a hard master, exercising tyrannical dominion over his slaves; for the word "servants" means literally "slaves;" there being few domestic servants in ancient times, nearly all being slaves, and compelled implicitly to obey their masters' will.
-How this sets forth our state and condition in a state of unregeneracy-slave to sin!
-Just as a master commands his slave to go hither and thither, imposes on him a certain task, and has entire and despotic authority over him; so sin had a complete mastery over us, used us at its arbitrary will and pleasure, and drove us here and there on its commands.
-But in this point we differed from slaves naturally-that we did not murmur under our yoke, but gladly and cheerfully obeyed all sin's commands, and were never tired of doing the most servile drudgery.
-Now it is a most certain truth, that all men whose hearts have not been touched by God the Spirit, are the "servants of sin."
-Sin, the lord, may be a more refined master; and man, the servant, may wear a smarter livery in some cases than others.
+I. Let us look, then, at the words, "Ye were the servants of sin."
+What a picture does this draw of our state, while walking in the darkness and death of unregeneracy!
+The Holy Ghost here sets forth sin as a hard master, exercising tyrannical dominion over slaves; for the word "servants" means literally "slaves;" there being few domestic servants in ancient times, and nearly all being slaves, compelled to obey the master's will.
+How this sets forth our state and condition in the days of unregeneracy-slaves to sin!
+Just as a master commands his slave to go here and there, imposes on him a task, and has entire and despotic authority over him; so sin had a complete mastery over us, used us at its arbitrary will and pleasure, and drove us hither and thither on its commands.
+But in this point we differed from slaves naturally, that we did not murmur under our yoke but gladly and cheerfully obeyed all its commands, and were never wearied of doing the most servile drudgery.
+It is a most certain truth that all men whose hearts have not been touched by God the Spirit, are the "servants of sin."
+Sin the lord may in some cases be a more refined master than in others; and man the servant may wear a smarter livery in some instances than others.
 But still, however refined the master may be, or however well-dressed the servant, the master is still the master, and the servant is still the servant.
-Thus some have had sin as a very vulgar and tyrannical master, who drove them into open acts of drunkenness, uncleanness, and profligacy; yea, everything base, vile, and evil.
-Others have been preserved through education, through the watchfulness and example of parents, or other moral restraints, from going into such open lengths of iniquity, and outward breakings forth of evil; but still sin secretly reigned in their hearts.
-Pride, worldliness, love of the things of time and sense, hatred to God and aversion to his holy will, selfishness and stubbornness, in all their various forms, had a complete mastery over them; and though sin ruled over them more as a gentleman, he kept them in a more refined, though not less real or abject servitude.
+Thus some have had sin as a very vulgar and tyrannical master, who drew them into acts of drunkenness, uncleanness, and profligacy; yea, every thing base and vile.
+Others perhaps were preserved through education, through the watchfulness and example of parents, or other moral restraints, from going into such open lengths of iniquity; but still sin secretly reigned over them.
+Pride, worldliness, love of the things of time and sense, hatred to God's holy will, selfishness, stubbornness, in all their various forms, had a complete mastery over them, and kept them in a more refined, though not less real or abject servitude.
 Whatever sin bade them do, that they did, as implicitly as the most abject slave ever obeyed a tyrannical master's command.
-What a picture does the Holy Ghost here draw of what a man is!
-Nothing but a slave! and sin, as his master, first driving him upon the thick bosses of God's buckler, and then giving him eternal death as his wages!
+What a picture does the Holy Ghost here draw of what man is!
+Nothing but a slave! and sin, as his master, driving him upon the thick bosses of God's buckler, and then giving him eternal death as his wages!

-II.-But the Apostle shows how the soul is brought out of this servitude-how it is delivered from this hard bondage, and brought to serve a better master, and that from better motives-"But God be thanked, that ye were the servants of sin, but ye have obeyed from the heart that form of doctrine which was delivered you."
-It was by obeying "from the heart the form of doctrine which was delivered them," that they were rescued from the miserable servitude and hard bondage under which they lived in sin, and made to walk in newness of life.
+II.
+But the Apostle shows how the soul is brought out of this servitude-how it is delivered from this hard bondage, and brought to serve a better master, and from better motives, "But God be thanked that ye were the servants of sin; but ye have obeyed from the heart that form of doctrine which was delivered you."
+It was by obeying "from the heart the form of doctrine" which was delivered them, that they were rescued from the miserable servitude and bondage under which they lived in sin, and were made to walk in newness of life.